jesster413/agusmakmun.github.io/_posts/2018-08-14-Recommender-Item-Based.md

 distances_df = pd.DataFrame(distances, index=pivot.columns, columns=pivot.columns)
 ```

 This looks a lot like a correlation matrix because it effectively is.
-While titles that are the exact same have perfect cosine similarity of 1.0 because they are the same exact movie, we are now able to analyze movies that are similar.
+While titles that are the exact same have perfect cosine similarity of 1.0 because they are the same exact movie, values between -1 and 1 indicate dissimilarity or similarity, respectively.

 ### The Climax

-For example, going back to Shawshank Redemption, the average rating was a 4.49 with 311 ratings and according to cosine similarity, the most similar movies were:
+To illustrate how this recommender system works, let's return to Shawshank Redemption which had an average rating of 4.49 and 311 total ratings.
+According to cosine similarity, the most similar movies were:

 ```
 Pulp Fiction (1994)                 0.326045